Recreational Boating Safety Handbook

 Do we need EPIRBs?
 Where do I buy them?

 All recreational vessels venturing more than 2 nm from the coast are required to carry an approved current and registered Emergency Position Indicating Radio Beacon (EPIRB).
 It is also recommended that vessels venturing into inland coastal waters carry an EPIRB.
-Refer to Safe Transport Victoria’s Victorian Recreational Boating Safety handbook.
+Refer to Maritime Safety Victoria’s Victorian Recreational Boating Safety handbook.

 How should unwanted/expired flares and EPIRB’S be disposed of?